 |Memory Management||Managed by developers using pointers.
 Supports structures and union||Controlled by the system, does not use pointers.
 Supports Threads and Interfaces|

 |Inheritance||Provide single and multiple inheritances both||Does not support multiple inheritances.
 Uses the concept of Interface to achieve|

 |Libraries||Comparatively available with low-level functionalities||Provide a wide range of classes for various high-level services|

 Both C++ vs Java programming languages support OOPS concepts.
-C++ provides a flexibility at runtime and can implement broad type hierarchies.
-C++ is built upon C and has a backward compatibility with its features.
+C++ provides flexibility at runtime and can implement broad type hierarchies.
+C++ is built upon C and has backward compatibility with its features.
 It’s a kind of low-level programming language with some high-level features added to it.
-Memory management in C++ is a manual process that needs to be handled by the programmer which can introduce risks of memory leaks and segmentation faults.
-Java has a built-in garbage collector mechanism that keeps a track of allocated memory to the objects and makes them automatically free when no longer in use.
+Memory management in C++ is a manual process that needs to be handled by the programmer, which can introduce risks of memory leaks and segmentation faults.
+Java has a built-in garbage collector mechanism that keeps track of allocated memory to the objects and makes them automatically free when no longer in use.
 Java provides different primitives and objects types and is a strongly typed programming language.
-It provides a way to transform primitives to their corresponding object types, for example, into an integer object using an object of Integer class etc. Few java versions also have the feature of autoboxing that enables automatic conversion of primitives to their corresponding wrapper class.
+It provides a way to transform primitives to their corresponding object types, such as an integer object using an Integer class object, etc. Few java versions also have the feature of autoboxing that enables automatic conversion of primitives to their corresponding wrapper class.
 Java provides automatic Polymorphism and can restrict it by prohibiting explicit method overriding.
 Both C++ and Java have access specifiers that restrict the scope of attributes and methods within the class using private, within the package using protected and outside the class and package using public.

 This been a useful guide to Differences Between C++ and Java.
-Here we have discussed C++ and Java head to head comparison, key difference along with infographics and comparison table.
+Here we have discussed C++ and Java head to head comparison, key difference, along with infographics and a comparison table.
 You may also look at the following article to learn more –